-The Netherlands has plenty of cities with beautiful historical architecture, most notably Amsterdam or Utrecht.
+The Netherlands has plenty of cities with beautiful historical architecture, most notably Amsterdam and Utrecht.
 Cities with a historical core, made up of lovely canals and historical Dutch houses.
 Those are the sights easy to fall in love with.

 But there's another star on the horizon, a star that has been rising since the devastating bombing of WWII.
 Once also this city from 1340 had a typical Dutch historical core.
-But history had different plans with Rotterdam, which centre needed to be rebuilt after the war, paving the way for new projects and innovative architecture.
+But history had different plans with Rotterdam, which city centre needed to be rebuilt after the war, paving the way for new projects and innovative architecture.

 Welcome dear guest in the city that is booming all day, every day.
-Come back in two years, and you will find a different Rotterdam, likely even nicer.
+Come back in a few years, and you will find a different Rotterdam, most likely even nicer.
 It has been going like this for the past decades, with new projects taking off continuously, further adorning a city that needed to be rebuilt from the ground up after WWII.
 Share in this wonderful feeling of growth and have a walk in my city, Rotterdam.

-Our walk shows you the various faces of Rotterdam, including the most spectacular modern architecture, preserved historical parts dating back as far as the 15th century, and the hip and fancy side of the city.
+Our walk will show you the various faces of Rotterdam, including the most spectacular modern architecture, preserved historical parts dating back as far as the 15th century, and the hip and fancy side of the city.
 The goal is very simple, to make you fall in love with me, with Rotterdam.
 We will start at the Central Station, and will walk in a circle of about two hours, also passing the Nieuwe Maas river for breathtaking views.

 Just look back – only this time – at the Central Station of Rotterdam, which is one of the magnificent projects of recent years, completed in 2014.
 The stylish roof, which is fully clad with stainless steel, points towards the heart of the city.
 Many things can be seen in the remarkable design, is it a shark's fin or perhaps a shark's mouth?
-The actual nickname came to be 'Station Kapsalon', referring to the metal tray in which the typical Rotterdam snack Kapsalon is served.
+The actual nickname came to be 'Station Kapsalon', referring to the metal tray in which the typical Rotterdam snack Kapsalon is being served.

 Although the tip of the roof of the central station is pointing slightly in a different direction, the best way to go when leaving the station is simply straight ahead, towards the Westersingel.

 Rotterdam is a bit different indeed, not what you'd expect from a typical Dutch city with a lovely historical core.
 This has to do with its odd history.
-Although the city goes back to even the 13th century, it basically needed to be rebuilt from 1940 on.
+Although the city goes back to the 13th century, it basically needed to be rebuilt from 1940 on.
 In less than a quarter of an hour, the historical Rotterdam was flattened by 90 German Heinkel bombers in an attempt to let the Netherlands surrender to Nazi Germany.
 If the country had still refused to surrender, more Dutch cities would have followed the devastating example of Rotterdam.

 Some parts of the city centre stayed free from bombs, like the Westersingel, where we are walking now.
 The houses aside this green and very walkable canal date back to the 19th century.
 An extra reason to walk the Westersingel is a sculpture trail that leads you all the way to the historical Scheepvaartkwartier.
 Amongst the 17 sculptures that can be found standing freely in the open air, are works by great artists such as Auguste Rodin and Pablo Picasso.

-By keep walking straight on from the Westersingel, you will end up in the most romantic and charming quarter of the city, the Scheepvaartkwartier.
+By walking straight on from the Westersingel, you will end up in the most romantic and charming quarter of the city, the Scheepvaartkwartier.
 Around a lovely little harbor called the Veerhaven, you will find greenery, rest and plenty of nice cafés and restaurants.
 For even more rest and greenery, make a right towards the Parklaan, a lane with impressive 19th century mansions that recall Rotterdam's rich shipping history.
-At the end of the Parklaan, you will find The Park, the oldest park of Rotterdam and home to the Euromast observation tower.
+At the end of the Parklaan, you will find The Park, the oldest park in Rotterdam and home to the Euromast observation tower.

-The largest building across the river, is also one of the most beautiful.
+The largest building across the river, is also one of the most beautiful ones.
 By means of a gigantic composition of three linked towers of nearly 150 meters tall, De Rotterdam was meant to become a 'vertical city'.
 This masterpiece by the famous architect Rem Koolhaas appeared here in 2013, to further enrich the skyline of Rotterdam.
 With apartments, a hotel, offices and shops, De Rotterdam is on its way to become that vertical city.
 Most relevant for you as a visitor now, is the terrace on the 7th floor, from where you can get even better views over the city.

 This modern part across the river is one of the best examples of the developing city of Rotterdam.
 Innovative buildings have been popping up here over the past decades, giving this once forgotten land a new future.